How To Train A Parakeet | In 3 Simple Steps!

 What is positive reinforcement?

 Parrots, including parakeets, are incredibly smart as far as birds go.
-Their problem solving skills are amazing and they’re naturally curious.
-Training yours is a way to harness this intelligence, ensure that “unwanted” behaviors like biting don’t develop and to bond.
+Their problem-solving skills are amazing and they’re naturally curious.
+Training yours is a way to harness this intelligence, ensure that “unwanted” behaviors like biting don’t develop, and strengthen your bond.

 The most efficient way to train a parakeet is through positive reinforcement, so let’s take a moment to find out what exactly this is.